 RAL: Candles Quality Standards

-The RAL GZ-041/1 determines the content, testing method, soot index, and labeling and marking requirements for indoor candles.
+The RAL GZ-041/1 determines the content, testing method, soot index, and labelling and marking requirements for household candles, tapered candles, pillar candles, and other candles.

 The standard set requirements for several factors, including: